QMCPACK/qmcpack/docs/installation.rst

   ::

+    ENABLE_TIMERS          ON(default)/OFF.
+Enable fine-grained timers.
+Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.
+                           For systems beyond tiny sizes (100+ electrons) there is no risk.
     QE_BIN                 Location of Quantum ESPRESSO binaries including pw2qmcpack.x RMG_BIN                Location of RMG binary (rmg-cpu)
     QMC_DATA               Specify data directory for QMCPACK performance and integration tests